Ugranziol/appRiori/tutorial0.md

 * Levels: this block shows the original categories belonging to the selected variables.

-* Original contrast matrix: the simplified contrast matrix produced by default in R, after converting the selected variable into factor.
+* Original contrast matrix: the contrast matrix produced by default in R, after converting the selected variable into factor.
 It corresponds to `contrasts(factor(test$G))` command.

-* New contrast matrix: the simplified contrast matrix corresponding to the hypothesis we have.
+* New contrast matrix: the contrast matrix corresponding to the hypothesis we have.
 It corresponds to `contrasts(factor(test$G))=MASS:sdif(3)` command.

-* Hypothesis matrix: it is a simplified contrast matrix where each column codes one condition/group/level and each row codes one hypothesis.
+* Hypothesis matrix: it is a contrast matrix where each column codes one condition/group/level and each row codes one hypothesis.
 Note that Each hypothesis is a set of weights depicting how different condition/group/level means are compared (Schad et al., 2020).

 * A correlation matrix displaying the relationship among the new contrasts.